autumn-info-442a/Homework1/Homework2.md

   - _Total Watch Time_ (Minutes):
     Else, Total Watch Time is selected and displays 5-60 (int) only multiples of 5 (starting at 5, 10, 15, ...)

 When Save button is clicked settings data for all 4 user inputs (3 Dropwdowns, 1 Radio Button selection) will be saved locally and pop-up closes.
-Child watches a YouTube video while the extension is monitoring watch time/video count in the background set by the parent.
+While user watches videos on Youtube Kids iCare extension tracks total watch time or total video count based on settings.
+If any settings have been specified/saved then mini-games will not display.

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_c.jpg">
 </p>